| WHY

 of the old Saddlehorse stock, however, also branched off

-Tennessee Walking Horse, the Kentucky and Rocky Moutain
+Horse, the Kentucky and Rocky Moutain Horses, the Virginia

-Horses, the Virginia Highlander and many other small obscure
+Highlander and many other small obscure gaited types around

-to develop specific strains so all American breeds are related
+strains so all American breeds are related to one degree

 For